 Apr 23 Xavier University Cincinnati, OH.
 Allman Brothers cancel, Spirit fills in

 Apr 24 Town Cinema Theatre Bloomington, IN.
 Caroline Petton and the Screaming Gypsy Band support

 Apr 25 The Ritz Theatre Indianapolis, IN

 Apr 29 Syracuse University-Skytop Lounge Syracuse, NY.
 Outdoor daytime show.
 Ravi Shankar opens.
-Concert filmed by College TV station
+Filmed by College TV station

 Apr 29 Kodak Building Rochester, NY.
 Same day as University of Syracuse show